 Ease of Install - LATCH

-We liked the idea, and it does make the process somewhat easier, but the guides don't stay in place, and usually come loose from the vehicle seat, so the result is they just float around on the strap.
-This isn't a big deal, and you can still use them, but it is annoying, and it would be nicer if they stayed in the seat crevice.
+We liked the idea, and it does make the process somewhat easier, but the guides don't stay in place and usually come loose from the vehicle seat, so the result is they float around on the strap.
+This floating isn't a big deal, and you can still use them, but it is annoying, and it would be more helpful if they stayed in the seat crevice.

 Ease of Install - Belt

 The Cybex is somewhat harder to install using the vehicle belt.Its performance is above average and arguably good enough for something you might not need to do.

 The Cybex has an interesting belt lock-off system that helps parents achieve a tight and secure installation using the vehicle belt.
 The lock-off is relatively easy to use, and the color-coded belt path makes the belt path straightforward.
 The lock-off gets/keeps the belt extremely tight, almost too tight, and occasionally we had trouble closing it.
 There is no reason to struggle with the vehicle belt to get a tight fit, and parents lacking upper body strength will appreciate the feature that prevents frustration.

 This seat has a level on the base for help finding the proper installation angle.
 The little ball in the level tends to catch on the inside of the casing, and we think it would work better if the ball were metal or the level was the liquid/bubble style.
 However, it is better than a line on the seat side.

 The base has an adjustable foot that can be altered to help with installation.
 It is one of the easiest in the review to use and can be adjusted even after you have tightened the base to the vehicle seat.

 The hardest installation method for the Cybex was installing without the base due to a threading issue and a less stable final result than some of the competition.
 This means it may be a poor choice for those who plan to frequent public transportation.